GEM3D/BFS3D/README.md

 # Synopsis
 **BFS3D**(Basic Flow Solver 3D) solves the incompressible Navier-Stokes equations via projection method.
-It uses the open source direct  solver PittPack to solve the Poisson for pressure field and is suitable for extreme-scale computing with accelerators. <br/>
+It uses the direct solver PittPack to solve the Poisson for pressure field and is suitable for extreme-scale computing with accelerators. <br/>
 The main goal is to solve the system of incompressible Navier-Stokes equations, consisting of the momentum and continuity equations, on a directionally uniform Cartesian grid on CPU or GPU clusters.
-Second-order explicit time marching is used in the prediction step, and PittPack is called to solve the pressure equation in the projection step.
+Derived from the base class PencilDcmp of the PittPack project, the flow solver class implements second-order explicit time marching for the prediction step, and calls the pittPack() routine provided in PittPack's PoissonCPU or PoissonGPU class to solve the pressure equation in the projection step.
 Currently, BFS3D supports the boundary conditions present in the lid-driven cavity problem, i.e. specified velocity or no-slip with Neumann condition for pressure on walls incident to the flow motion, and periodic conditions on walls normal to the spanwise direction.

 ## Features
   * Uses direct Poisson solver PittPack suitable for extreme-scale computing